arthulian/framework/index.md

 # **5. FAIRNESS**

-## **The balance of empathy and accountability, realized in relationships through reciprocity, and applied across contexts**
+## **The balance between empathy and accountability, realized in relationships through reciprocity, and applied across contexts**

 # **Examples:**